Claymore2106/claymore2106.github.io/_posts/2016-01-16-capturing-packets-with-aircrack.md

  `sudo airodump-ng -c 11 -w test wlan0mon`

- '-c' sets the channel, and '-w' tells where to create the test files.
-We set the channel so that we don't hop channels and possibly miss the handshake, it can only monitor one channel at a time.
+ '-c' sets the channel, and '-w' tells where to create the capture files.
+We set the channel so that we don't hop channels and possibly miss the handshake, as it can only monitor one channel at a time.
 It may be worthwhile for you to create a 'pcaps' directory to store your files, as they can add up very quickly.

 With that terminal open and writing to a file, open a new terminal.
 In this one we will run aireplay-ng, which will enable us to force a capture.
 The handshake only happens when a device connects to the network, not while it is connected.
- We could wait for my laptop to shut down, start back up, and connect to the network, but that could be a very long while.
+ We could wait for my laptop to shut down, start back up, and connect to the network; but that could be a very long wait.
 We want the handshake now, and aireplay-ng will do that for us by forcing my laptop to reconnect.

 In your fresh terminal, type